akinyiv/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 3- Function that prints a string, followed by a new line, to stdout.
 4- Function that prints a string, in reverse, followed by a new line.
 5- Function that reverses a string.
+6- Function that prints every other character of a string, starting with the first character, followed by a new line.